-An applicant who possesses a current and unrestricted license in good standing in another state or United States territory or through the federal government, or who holds a military occupational specialty, as defined in section 24-4-201, C.R.S., may apply for licensure by endorsement.
+An applicant who possesses a current and unrestricted license in good standing under the laws of another state, territory, or foreign country may apply for licensure by endorsement.
 An applicant for licensure by endorsement may not practice in Colorado until such application is approved and a Colorado license is issued with the exception of Rule 1.4(E).